thaliproject/thali/DeveloperHandbook.md

 And before someone asks, yes I did set JAVA_HOME and no it didn't work with Intellij 14.

 Now go back to Project Settings/Project, hit New again and select the Android SDK and navigate to where it lives.
 If you installed the Android SDK manually then it lives in ~/Library/Android/sdk.
 The problem is that you cannot, by default, select the Library folder from the Home folder in an OS/X dialog.
 To fix this you have to switch to the finder, go to the go menu and hit home.
 Then go to view->Show View Options and select the check box by "Show Library Folder".
 Now you should be able to navigate to the library folder from the chooser that Intellij will display.

+# Hints with IntelliJ
+Go [here](http://stackoverflow.com/questions/13578062/how-to-increase-ide-memory-limit-in-intellij-idea-on-mac/13581526#13581526) to get general instructions on how to set custom configurations for IntelliJ.

+Then you want to look [here](http://stackoverflow.com/questions/7836313/how-to-stop-intellij-truncating-output-when-i-run-a-build) for the option that will let you increase the size of Intellij's buffer for logcat.
+Right now it's so small that after a minute or two of output it flips.
+So, for example, I'll miss the point where tests declare themselves done!

 # Notes on adventures in node.js land
 ## Building our Javascript Projects